-S3 (Figure 1A, Table 1) is a 21-year-old male who also presented with delayed psychomotor development at 23 months after an uneventful pregnancy and delivery.
-Neurological examination at 3 years of age identified marked axial and limb hypotonia with proximal upper and lower limb weakness, marked lumbar hyperlordosis, and areflexia.
+S3 (Figure 1A, Table 1) is a 21-year-old male who also presented with delayed psychomotor development at 23 months following an uneventful pregnancy and delivery.
+Neurological examination at 3 years of age identified marked axial and limb hypotonia with proximal upper and lower limb weakness, marked lumbar hyperlordosis and areflexia.
 Gower's sign was positive.
-CK was elevated often above 1,000 U/L and muscle biopsy showed neuromyogenic changes.
-A mild increase of perimysial connective tissue was noted with variable fiber size with hyper-, hypo-, and atrophic fibers, a few centrally located nuclei, split fibers, rare degenerating fibers, and small type groupings (Gomori trichrome staining, Figure 2B). α-dystroglycan immunohistochemistry showed reduced glycosylation expression on fiber surfaces (Figure 2C), while dystrophin, dystrophin-associated glycoproteins, and laminin-α2 were normally expressed.
+CK was elevated often above 1,000U/L and muscle biopsy showed neuromyogenic changes.
+A mild increase of perimysial connective tissue was noted with variable fiber size with hyper-, hypo- and atrophic fibers, a few centrally located nuclei, split fibers, rare degenerating fibers and small type groupings (Gomori trichrome staining, Figure 2B). α-dystroglycan immunohistochemistry showed reduced glycosylation expression on fiber surfaces (Figure 2C), while dystrophin, dystrophin-associated glycoproteins and laminin- α 2 were normally expressed.
 He was moderately dysmorphic with an elongated face.
 Mild ID and microcephaly were noted, but brain MRI was normal.
 During subsequent years muscle weakness slowly worsened with loss of autonomous gait at age 12.
 No cardiac impairment was noticed at echocardiographic examinations, while a mild restrictive respiratory deficiency was noticed since adolescence.
 No eye involvement was reported until the last visit at age 21.

-S2 and S3 underwent exome sequencing as part of a cohort of Italian case subjects with CMD with variable brain abnormalities and cognitive deficits (see Table S1 for details on exome).
-Exomes were filtered using custom SQL queries for rare (<0.5% frequency in the ExAC Browser for both total and non-Finnish European populations) and likely pathogenic (missense, splicing, or truncating) variants.
-19 Remaining variants were visually analyzed on the Integrative Genomics Viewer (IGV), 20 leading to three candidate genes in S2 and three candidates in S3 (Table S2).
-Both individuals had biallelic missense variants in INPP5K (Figures 1A and 1B).
+S2 and S3 underwent exome sequencing as part of a cohort of Italian cases of CMD with variable brain abnormalities and cognitive deficits (see Table S1 for details on exome).
+Exomes were filtered using custom SQL queries for rare (<0.5% frequency in the ExAC Browser for both total and non-Finnish European populations) and likely pathogenic (missense, splicing or truncating) variants 19.
+Remaining variants were visually analyzed on the Integrative Genomics Viewer (IGV)20, leading to three candidate genes in S2 and three candidates in S3 (Table S2).
+Both individuals had biallelic missense variants in INPP5K (Figure 1A-B).
 S2 carries compound heterozygous transitions c.67G>A (p.Val23Met) and c.805G>A (p.Asp269Asn), while S3 is homozygous for c.67G>A (Table S3).
-Both variants affect conserved residues (Figure 1C), found in less than 1:100,000 alleles in the ExAC and gnomAD browsers and are predicted to be pathogenic (p.Val23Met: SIFT = 0; PolyPhen2 = 1; CADD = 16.7; p.Asp269Asn: SIFT = 0; PolyPhen2 = 1; CADD = 34) (Table S3).
+Both variants are conserved (Figure 1C), found in less than 1:100,000 alleles in the ExAC and gnomAD browsers and are predicted to be pathogenic (p.Val23Met: SIFT=0; Polyphen2=1; CADD=16.7. p.Asp269Asn: SIFT=0; Polyphen2=1; CADD=34) (Table S3).